Aerospace

 You can alter the mold design by increasing the size of the gate and runners.
 You should also eliminate entrapped air in the weld line injection molding.
 If you don’t eliminate the air, it will create unfilled portions in your part design which would further cause more weakening.
 You can remove the entrapped air by placing a vent in the weld line area.

 Another way to alter the mold design is to change the gate design.
-This will help eliminate the weld line injection molding or ensure that they form closer to the gate under high packing pressure and at a high temperature.
+This will help eliminate the weld line or ensure that they form closer to the gate under high packing pressure and at a high temperature.

 Adjust the molding conditions